kitty-qi/550_assignment1/README.md

 Mingyu Zong

 Hui Qi :
-> wrote codes and answers of questions 2, 3, 6 in the report<br>
+> wrote codes and answers for questions 2, 3, 6 in the report<br>
 wrote readme.md

 Xiaoyu Dong